-Courses in the MS in Medical Cannabis Science and Therapeutics program are designed to accommodate students with and without a background in science or medicine.
+Courses in the Graduate Studies in Medical Cannabis programs are designed to accommodate students with or without a background in science or medicine.
 Faculty are dedicated to making courses interesting and accessible to all students regardless of academic background.

 In this introductory course, participants will learn about the cultural history of medical cannabis use, explore how federal law and policy relating to medical and non-medical use of cannabis has evolved in the United States, and discuss ethical issues related to medical cannabis.
-Additionally, students will learn how to identify credible sources of information related to medical cannabis, and educate patients and other professionals.
+Additionally, students will learn how to identify credible sources of online information related to medical cannabis.

 This course introduces students to the factors influencing drug action in the body.
 Students will learn about receptor theory, pharmacokinetics, pharmacodynamics, dose-response relationships, and drug tolerance and dependence.
 This course will develop participants’ skills to evaluate cannabis (and its components) from a mechanistic and pharmacologic perspective with the ultimate goal of providing the most appropriate cannabis regimen for individual patients.